San Juan 23: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "best features: The layout below purportedly will sleep five, but the long, 11-foot berth to starboard wouldn't be comfortable for two six-footers.
 However, for extra-tall sailors, that berth is perfect.
 Worst features: Control of hull weight at the factory evidently was not a priority.
 Reportedly some boats weighed 1,000 pounds over the claimed weight of 3,000 pounds.
 Shoppers for used boats who plan to race might weigh before buying; the lighter boats are faster."